 Diseases of Central Nervous System

 INTRODUCTION: Treatment of diseases of central nervous system by fetal brain cell transplantation was developed under the leadership of author of https://bio-cellular-research.com in different countries, from 1991 to this date, under the label of different companies: first by International Institute of Biological Medicine, USSR, joint venture of Bio-Cellular Research Organization(UK) 51%, and USSR Ministry of Health 49% (after the breakdown of USSR on December 29, 1991, replaced by Ministry of Health of Russian Federation).
-Then after the departure of E.Michael Molnar, M.D. from Russian Federation, when that country became the colony of U.S.A., from the end of 1996 to 2016 by Bio-Cellular Research Organization (UK) alone, and from 2016 to this date by E. Michael Molnar, M.D. alone, in different counties of Europe, Asia, Africa and America.
+Then after the departure of E.Michael Molnar, M.D. from Russian Federation, when that country became the colony of U.S.A., from the end of 1996 to 2016 by Bio-Cellular Research Organization (UK) alone, and from 2016 to this date by E. Michael Molnar, M.D. alone, in different counties of Europe, Asia, Africa, Australia and North and South America.
 E. Michael Molnar, M.D., with utmost gratitude and humbleness, acknowledges his close friend, without whom this discovery would not be possible, who was the driving force, with his colleagues from Russian Academy of Sciences, of this heroic task: Prof.Dr.
 Sergei Saveliev, Doctor of Sciences.
-He is the son of famous Soviet sculptor, who was declared a "dissident" in USSR and as a result of this his genius son was not allowed to study at any Soviet university, instead he was drafted Soviet army, and placed in the "specnnaz" unit, where only similar geniuses like Sergey served.
+He is the son of famous Soviet sculptor, who was declared a "dissident" in USSR and as a result of this his genius son was not allowed to study at any Soviet university, instead he was drafted into Soviet army, and placed in the "specnaz" unit, where only similar "politically unreliable" geniuses, because of their genetics like Sergey, served.
 His unit was sent to Angola.
 There he suffered gunshot wound of his spinal cord and became quadruplegic.
-While he was in a hospital, knowing that his condition was a hopeless paralysis below the head for life, he made a pledge, that if he ever would get well, he would devote his entire life to do everything possible to discover the treatment for his condition.
-11 months after his injury he noticed an improvement, until he reached a point to become almost well.
-He kept his promise to mankind: he gave his entire life, his entire genius, to the research of central nervous system, specifically of everything that improved the fate of patients with his untreatable condition.
+While he was in a hospital, knowing that his condition was a hopeless paralysis below the neck for life, he made a pledge, that if he ever would get well, he would devote his entire life to do everything possible to discover the treatment for his condition.
+Eleven months after his injury he noticed an improvement, which progressed until he reached a point to become almost well.
+He kept his promise to mankind: he gave his entire life, his entire genius, to the research of central nervous system, specifically of everything that improved the fate of patients with his un-treatable condition.
 When he learned about our IIBM, and opening our office in Moscow, he called in, made an appointment and two of us met alone, for a long time.
 My Russian was not too good yet, his English was about the same, but we found the way to communicate.
-No one in IIBM knew about my relationship with Sergey and about his group of scientists from the Russian Academy of Sciences, all Sergey's buddies.
+No one in IIBM knew about my relationship with Sergey and about his group of friends-scientists from the Russian Academy of Sciences, all Sergey's buddies.

 Treatment of neurological diseases has always been a sad chapter of medicine due to a lack of effective therapy for a great majority of illnesses.
 All diseases of central nervous system diseases continue to be incurable, i.e. each such disease means a guaranteed death.